VR51/WordPress-Runscript/README.md

 # What WordPress Runscript Does Not Do
 * Plugins and themes are not activated after installation
 * Any existing plugin or theme files in wp-content/plugins or wp-content/themes are not removed.
-* Where plugin or themes have matching directory names (likely because they are the same plugin or theme as being installed), the new version is written into the existing directory and sname named files are overwritten.
+* Where plugin or themes have matching directory names (likely because they are the same plugin or theme as being installed), the new version is written into the existing directory and same named files are overwritten.
 * WordPress Runscipt will happily refresh an existing plugin install but because it does not remove existing files (only overwrites same named files) WP Runscript is not suited to malware removal application unless existing files are removed manually.

 # Donations Welcome